-|Assistant Professor in the Department of Psychology||L60||+44 (0) 191 33 43279|
+|Associate Professor in the Department of Psychology||L60||+44 (0) 191 33 43279|

 Away from developmental work I'm part of an interdisciplinary team working with the Shared Services Forum UK on the 'Digital Voice' project, investigating how the rise of communication technologies during the Covid-19 pandemic has impacted on employee's voice and well-being.

 - Auditory dominance in children

 - Importance of the hands in emotion recognition

 - Emotion recognition from the body and voice

 - Word Form Area: Processing shape sequences. https://doi.org/10.31234/osf.io/g3n2m.
 Manuscript submitted for publication